fhiso/basic-concepts/basic-concepts.md

 {.ednote}  The concept of a *term* was originally defined in the [CEV Concepts](https://tech.fhiso.org/TR/cev-concepts) draft.
 It has been moved here to be more generally usable.
-The material in §3.3 and §3.4 is new in this draft of Basic Concepts, but draws heavily on FHISO's [Vocabularies policy](https://tech.fhiso.org/policies/vocabularies).
+The material in §4.3 and §4.4 is new in this draft, but draws heavily on FHISO's [Vocabularies policy](https://tech.fhiso.org/policies/vocabularies).

 A **term** is a form of identifier used in FHISO standards to represent